cfkubo/rmq-workshop/k8s/readme.md

 ```
 #### Annotate rmq pods to be able to scrape the prometheus metrics

+**NOTE** Patched annotation will be removed when a pod restarts.
+To make it permanent, you need to add the annotation to the deployment or statefulset of RabbitMQ.

 ```
 kubectl annotate pods --all prometheus.io/path=/metrics prometheus.io/port=15692 prometheus.io/scheme=http prometheus.io/scrape=true